Powers of Attorney

 Why do I need a Financial Power of Attorney?

-A springing Power of Attorney is a written authorization appointing another person to act for you in a business, legal matter or other private affair when you are incapacitated.
+A Financial Power of Attorney is a written authorization appointing another person to act for you in a business, legal matter or other private affair when you are incapacitated.

 Powers of Attorney in Action